shubhamsaraf3/StudentDBMS_CPP/README.md

 2. myheader.h
 3. mysource.cpp

-in one folder and execute the main.cpp file
+in one folder and execute the main.cpp file <br>
 Simply copy and paste everything from INPUTS.txt for a basic running of the program.

 ## Step 1:
 Defined <myheader.h>
 Contains the structure of the node